laserkelvin/laserkelvin.github.io/resume.md

 :   ### Center for Astrophysics | Harvard & Smithsonian&#8212;Cambridge, MA
     _Postdoctoral Research Fellow_

-    - Worked on novel research projects at the intersection of astronomy, chemistry, and data science.
     - [Co-authored 16 publications; six as lead author](https://scholar.google.com/citations?user=cB90fKUAAAAJ&hl=en), one as project leader, and remainder as part of large teams.
     - Lead successful grant proposals as co-investigator from the Smithsonian Institution, National Science Foundation, and NASA; _raised over $500,000 USD_ in public funding.
-    - Developed machine learning models and open-source frameworks for automated analysis of wide band spectroscopic data.
+    - Developed machine learning models and open-source frameworks for automated analysis of wide band spectroscopic data; improved analysis rate from months to weeks.
     - Created productive collaborations between the Center for Astrophysics and international groups, facilitated by open-sourced tools I developed.
     - Mentored early career researchers on scientific and numerical Python, and reproducible workflows.
-    - Performed quantum chemical calculations to guide microwave spectroscopy experiments of transient molecules.
     - Reviewed new research articles in major publications: role as referee/reviewer on 13 manuscripts.

 Aug 2016&#8212;Feb 2017